 This silky smooth Celery Root and Parsnip Mash is a modern, and more flavorful, take on classic mashed potatoes.
+Made with a combination of Yukon gold potatoes, celery root (celeriac) and parsnips, this root vegetable purée is a delicious upgrade.

-What are parsnips?
+What are Parsnips?

 Parsnips are a creamy white root vegetable (think white carrot), with a slightly sweet flavor.
 Starchy and sturdy, parsnips are great roasted, boiled, steamed, or sauteed.
 They're also a great ingredient to bake with (like this delicious parsnip cake).